Sidon/Sidon.github.io/_posts/2016-8-15-data-analysis-tools-week2.md

 ### <a name = "conclusion"></a>Conclusion

 Although in the first chi-square calculus the p-value indicated that the null hypothesis could be rejected (p-value < .05), the table above, resulting of Post hoc Bonferroni Adjustment, where the chi<sup>2</sup> is calculated for all group each against each other (two by two), show us that the only comparison that we can reject the null hypothesis is >=0 <5 and >=10 <15 suggesting that if exists correlation between life expectancy and alcohol consumption is among the countries that have the levels of alcohol consumption between 0 and 5 and 10 and 15 liters.

+The entire code for this week can see [here](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/tools-submitw2.ipynb).